 Dive Into Urban Ruins at the Sutro Baths

 What was once the largest indoor saltwater swimming pool in the world today lies in ruins on the rocky bluffs of San Francisco’s west coast.
 For seventy years, the Sutro Baths drew bathing beauties from around the region, but when it burned down in 1966, the attraction’s remains came under the protection of the Golden Gate National Recreation Area.
 Explore what’s left, including staircases to nowhere, blocked passageways, and a cave rumored to be the site of The Black Pope’s dark rituals.

 Go Roller Skating at the Church of 8 Wheels

 A massive church straddling a flurry of traffic greets you atop a hill.
 Inside, praise and play with the unique, funkified services that roll on Fridays and Saturdays.
 The Church of 8 Wheels is a roller-skating rink to write home about.
 The forty-year-old brainchild of San Francisco’s “Godfather of Skate” (AKA David G. Miles Jr) features a DJ spinning disco, funk, and R&B. The Church is open every weekend for fun-loving worshippers on two or four wheels.

 Unleash Your Inner Child at Seward Street Slides

 This pocket park on the edge of the Castro has a slippery secret: two steep concrete slides for grown-up kids with a need for speed.
-Designed by a 14-year old kid in the 1970s, the side-by-side slides in a community garden on Seward Street remain a random pocket of joy in a rapidly changing city.
-For the best ride, grab a piece of cardboard as a makeshift sled and wear long pants—gravity doesn’t mess around when it comes to San Francisco hills.
+Designed by a 14-year-old kid in the 1970s, the side-by-side slides in a community garden on Seward Street remain a random pocket of joy in a rapidly changing city.
+For the best ride, grab a piece of cardboard as a makeshift sled and wear long pants—gravity doesn’t mess around when it comes to the San Francisco hills.

 Check Out Street Art at the Mission Murals